stevenkoenig/git-novice-topdown/_episodes/05-history.md

 > ## Understanding Workflow and History
 >
-> What is the output of cat venus.txt at the end of this set of commands?
+> What is the output of cat equipment.txt at the end of this set of commands?
 >
 > ~~~
 > $ cd guac